 This means that there will be bike lanes on Valencia Street from Market to 15th within four months, a major victory for cycling enthusiasts.

-But that does not mean that bicycle accident will be eliminated.
+But that does not mean that bicycle accidents will be eliminated.
 No matter how many safety measures are put into place, there is no way to control the actions of negligent drivers.
 If you need a San Francisco bicycle accident attorney, you can count on Allegiance Law to be by your side.

 We wish we could say bicycle accidents are rare, but the latest reporting year for California shows us differently.
 In a year time frame, there were almost 13,000 bicycle accident injuries.
 Out of those, 136 were fatalities.